Evan-Moss/pdiot/PDIoT-notes.md

 * Jupyter notebooks + [Numpy](https://docs.scipy.org/doc/numpy-1.17.0/numpy-user-1.17.0.pdf) + [Pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html) + [Matplotlib](https://matplotlib.org/tutorials/introductory/pyplot.html#sphx-glr-tutorials-introductory-pyplot-py)

-## 4. Task - Develop step-tracking algorithm
+## 4. Task - Develop the step-tracking algorithm
-Initially, we recommend developing step tracking algorithms using existing walking data and running them offline on a PC.
-Once you are happy with your algorithm it can be ported to your Android app to perform steptracking on live sensor data.
+We recommend that you develop the step tracking algorithms using existing walking data and running them offline on a PC.
+Once you are happy with your algorithm, it can be ported to your Android app to perform steptracking on live sensor data.

-Python and Jupyter Notebook provides a rapid way to explore sensor data using various data analysis techniques.
+Python and Jupyter Notebook are tools for rapid analysis of the sensor data.
 Further information for this section is contained in the accompanying Jupyter notebook.

 # Android

-The practical will require you to develop an Android app, which will interface to your development board using Bluetooth LE and provide a user interface showing the step count.
+The practical will require you to develop an Android app, which will interface to your wireless sensor (called the Cube) using Bluetooth LE and provide a user interface showing the step count.
 You will also be provided with a basic app which can be used to record sensor data for offline analysis.

-## 1. If you don't have it - Install Android Studio
+## 1. If you don't already have it - Install Android Studio

 It is recommended that you use Android Studio.
 The IDE can be downloaded from [here](https://developer.android.com/studio/).

 ## 2. Phone

 We use Xiomi Redmi 4A or 5A phones and can lend one if required.
-Other phones may work for the practical but there can be Bluetooth reliability issues with other devices.
+Other phones may work for the practical but there can be Bluetooth compatibility issues with other devices.

 ## 3. Data Collection App

-The repo contains the source code for an application that can record accelerometer and gyroscope data and write it to a CSV file.
+The repo contains the source code for an application that can record accelerometer and gyroscope data and record them in a CSV file.
 Please use this to collect walking data to ensure that all groups use a common file format and include appropriate metadata.

 ## 4. BLE Introduction

-Bluetooth Low Energy (BLE) provides a cheap and reliable way for low power devices to communicate.
-Devices advertise one of more services, which themselves contain a number of characteristics.
+Bluetooth Low Energy (BLE) provides wireless communications for low power devices.
+Devices advertise one or more services, which themselves contain a number of characteristics.
 For example, a heart rate monitor may provide a service which contains a characteristic which will send the current pulse rate.
 Characteristics can either be readable, writable or allow notifications, which means that new data will be streamed over BLE when it is available.
 This is the mode that we use to send accelerometer and gyroscope data from the Cube.

 The Nordic Semiconductor NRF Connect app (available on play/app store) will allow you to connect to BLE devices and interrogate the services and characteristics that they provide.
 It can also send/receive data and log communications to a file, which can be useful for debugging.
-Try this with the sensor cube to see how the sensor data is sent over BLE.
+Try this with the Cube to see how the sensor data is sent over BLE.
 Gyroscope, accelerometer and magnetometer data are packed into an 18-byte packet, where each axis of each sensor requires 2 bytes to send a 16-bit value.

-## 5. Nordic Thingy52 (cube)
+## 5. Nordic Thingy52 (Cube)
 You will be provided with a Nordic [Thingy52](http://www.nordicsemi.com/thingy) IoT sensor kit which can be used to learn about motion sensors and to collect walking data.
 There is a supporting [Android app](https://play.google.com/store/apps/details?id=no.nordicsemi.android.nrfthingy&hl=en_US) available.

 Details on the architecture of the system, the characteristics for different services and the packet structure can be found [here](https://nordicsemiconductor.github.io/Nordic-Thingy52-FW/documentation/firmware_architecture.html).

 ## 6. BLE on Android

-As mentioned before, the repository contains the PDIoT data collection app, which you can use as an example of BLE communication on Android.
+As mentioned previously, the repository contains the PDIoT data collection app, which you can use as an example of BLE communication on Android.
 We use the RXAndroidBLE library which simplifies much of the communication code.
 Note that this requires Java 8 support (enabled in build.gradle as shown below).

 [https://polidea.github.io/RxAndroidBle](https://polidea.github.io/RxAndroidBle)